The following are the questions most often ask by clients about California spousal support.

 A California court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-If your employment has been terminated, by no action of your own, you can request the court issue a temporary to reduce spousal support.
+If your employment has been terminated, by no action of your own, you can request the court issue a temporary order to reduce spousal support.
 Should you be unable to obtain comparable employment and have to take a pay cut, you may be able to receive a permanent spousal support reduction or termination.

 Should your business be affected and you earnings are reduced, you should be able to have your spousal support obligations reduced.